StoneCypher/toy_chess_example_spec/README.md

     1. Opening game puzzles
     1. Tactical weighting
     1. Classical studies
+    1. Youtube versions of all tutorial content as an onboarding funnel
 1. Web frontend
     1. Focus on speed (ideally no lag, no waiting on responses)
     1. User needs